 Sales for Beanie Babies managed to surpass $1.4 billion by 1998, which is a return on investment that hasn’t been matched since.
 While your Princess Diana bear is probably not rare, you can still look back fondly at these cool 90s toys.

-Socker Boppers were a controversial toy that first came out in the 70s, but boomed in popularity a couple decades later.
-Big Time Toys had the rights to these inflatable boxing gloves, and they became one of the most iconic toys of the 90s.
+The Socker Boppers were a controversial toy that first came out in the 70s, but boomed in popularity a couple decades later.
+Big Time Toys had the rights to these inflatable boxing gloves, which quickly became one of the most iconic toys of the 90s.

 Everyone remembers the Socker Bopper commercials, which had a catchy jingle that you couldn’t get out of your head.
 This jingle paid off big time in helping with sales.
-The entire Sock’em line, which included gloves, shields, and swords, sold more than 5 million units in the U.S., Canada, Great Britain, Australia, New Zealand, and Mexico.
+The entire Sock’em line, which included the gloves, shields, and swords, sold more than 5 million units in the U.S. and internationally in Canada, Great Britain, Australia, New Zealand, and Mexico.

 What is a Tamagotchi?

 A Tamagotchi is a virtual pet on a keychain that first came out in 1996.
-It was created by a Japanese toy company named Bandai who eventually moved it overseas to sell in Europe and the United States.
+It was created by a Japanese toy company named Bandai and eventually moved overseas to Europe and the United States.

-Demand for the Tamagotchi was so insane, people were camping outside overnight in front of stores to buy one.
-These digital keychains were literally everywhere – Happy Meal toys, TV shows, books, and on the shelves in every retail store imaginable.
+Demand for the Tamagotchi was so insane, people were camping outside overnight in front of stores.
+These digital keychains were literally everywhere – Happy Meal toys, TV shows, books, and in any retail store imaginable.
 5 million Tamagotchi keychains sold in the first year, and eventually 80 million sold by the end of the 90s.

 It’s cute, cuddly, and you can show off your artistic talent!
-The Doodle Bear was invented in 1995 in New York by a man named Ed Kaplan.
+The Doodle Bear was invented in New York by a man named Ed Kaplan in 1995.

 When Was the Easy Bake Oven Invented?